-Tunisia polls open with President Kais Saied set for re-election
+Voting under way in Tunisia with President Kais Saied set for re-election

-Electoral body says about 9.7 million people are eligible to vote, but key presidential contenders are behind bars.
+Electoral body says about 9.7 million people are eligible to vote, but the key presidential contender is behind bars.

-Voting in Tunisia’s presidential election has opened with no real opposition to incumbent Kais Saied, widely tipped to win as his most prominent critics, including a key contender, are behind bars.
+Voting in Tunisia’s presidential election is under way with no real opposition to incumbent Kais Saied, widely tipped to win as his most prominent critics, including a key contender, are behind bars.

 Three years after a sweeping power grab by Saied, the election on Sunday is seen as a closing chapter in Tunisia’s experiment with democracy.